 I know intermittent fasting is a hot topic right now.
 But, it’s nothing new.
 As I’ve stated in previous articles, I did various forms of fasting and keto diets in the early 1990s – over 25 years ago.

-Since then, I’ve consulted hundreds of people about intermittent fasting – best ways to lose fat, how to utilize fasting for better health and longevity, for improving brain health, reducing pain, and of course, one of my favorite topics – building more muscle.
+Since then, I’ve consulted hundreds of people about intermittent fasting – the best ways to lose fat, how to utilize fasting for better health and longevity, for improving brain health, reducing pain, and of course, one of my favorite topics – building more muscle.

 What separates my knowledge from others is a combination of both clinical and more importantly, empirical evidence about what really works.

 You see, I’ve seen hundreds of blood tests over the years.
 I’ve seen hormonal changes during and before fasting, short-term, and more importantly, long-term results.

 None of this was based on “bro-science”.
 None of this was based on what I “THINK” is happening.
 Or what some other so-called “social-media expert” said.
 Additionally, none of it was based on small groups of clinical studies on rats or even humans.

 Thus, REAL world studies, are backed by real science based on LONG-TERM results.

 This included men and women, young and old… athletes, and regular, sedentary people.